 Ann Griffin is Michigan Humane’s Director of Advocacy.
 She is a licensed attorney with more than 16 years of experience in legal education administration and teaching.
 She is the Chair of the State Bar of Michigan Animal Law Section Council.
 From 2008-10, she managed a low-cost feline spay/neuter program for Michigan Humane.
 In January 2015, she returned to Michigan Humane to serve as the law enforcement training administrator and to focus on legislative advocacy.

 Debby MacDonald is the Director of Statewide Response for Michigan Humane.
 She has been with us for more than 25 years and was a cruelty investigator for 20 years.
 Qualified as an expert witness in dogfighting

 investigations, she is currently an instructor for Code 3 Associates/Colorado State’s Cruelty Investigations Academy and has taught throughout the US.

-Matt Pepper joined MHS as its CEO in August 2014.
-He came to MHS with 15 years of animal welfare experience, including serving as director of Bernalillo County Animal Care Services in New Mexico and holding management positions with Memphis Animal Services in Tennessee, Caddo Parish Animal Services in Louisiana, Kent County Animal Control, and the Humane Society of West Michigan.
+Matt Pepper joined Michigan Humane as its CEO in August 2014.
+He came to us with 15 years of animal welfare experience, including serving as director of Bernalillo County Animal Care Services in New Mexico and holding management positions with Memphis Animal Services in Tennessee, Caddo Parish Animal Services in Louisiana, Kent County Animal Control, and the Humane Society of West Michigan.
 He holds a B.S. in wildlife biology and has studied with the National Animal Care & Control Association, the Federal Emergency Management Agency’s Emergency Management Institute, and Code 3 Associates.

 Schedule a Law Enforcement Training Program